gregwebs/Shelly.hs/README.md

 # Thread-safe working directory

 `cd` does not change the process working directory (essentially a global variable), but instead changes the shelly state (which is thread safe).
-All of the Shelly API takes this into account.
-If you are mixing code outside of the Shelly API, it is best to work with absolute paths, which is what Shelly does internally.
-You can get turn a Shelly relative path into an absolute with `absPath`.
-If you want to make a relative path relative to the Shelly working directory you can use `path`.
+All of the Shelly API takes this into account, internally shelly converts all paths to absolute paths.
+You can get turn a relative path into an absolute with `absPath` or `canonic` or you can make a path relative to the Shelly working directory with `relPath`.

 # Good error messages